rrusk/DancePracticeMusicPlayer/README.md

  python -m pip install tinytag
 </pre>

-(Optional) Modify config.json to point to the music folder.
-For instance, on the VBDS Windows computers, change the music_dir line to read
-    "music_dir": "C:\\Users\\vbds_\\Music".
+On initial startup, the player creates a default 'music.ini' configuration file.
-The "Music Settings" button can also be used to navigate to the music directory.
+The "Music Settings" button can be used to modify the configuration file, including the location of the music directory.

 The player assumes the following music organization within the <i>music_dir</i> folder:
 <pre>